Questions to Ask Yourself About Hiring BiasFeb 06, 2023

 How department managers can create thriving workplace cultures within their teams

 PCI is a Proud Member of SHRM

 Workplace culture is more than a talking point.
-It’s a reflection of your core values, how management communicates, develops and interacts their staff, how high achievers are recognized and rewarded, and how employees contribute their talent to the organizational overarching goals, and how next generation talent find career development opportunities to reach new levels.
+It’s a reflection of your core values, how management communicates, develops, and interacts with their staff, how high achievers are recognized and rewarded, how employees contribute their talent to the organizational overarching goals, and how next-generation talent finds career development opportunities to reach new levels.

-Download a copy of SHRM’s 2022 Hiring Bias Overview below, and start the conversation today within your organization.
+For more information go to SHRM’s Overcoming Workplace Bias resource hub and start the conversation today within your organization.

 Join our mailing list to receive the latest news and updates from our team.

 Don't worry, your information will not be shared.

 We hate SPAM.
 We will never sell your information, for any reason.